How is government using big data? The Bureau wants to find out

 Transparency - and therefore accountability - over the way in which public money is spent remains a grey area.
 This should ring alarm bells.
 The state is in the midst of a complex data-driven revolution predicated on saving money through major digital transformation programmes.
 But its citizens often remain in the dark about what the changes will entail and who is being paid to carry them out.

-In the coming months, we will continue to investigate, and will be be looking in more detail at several aspects of how the government is using data.
 Sign up to our mailing list and follow @TBIJ on Twitter to keep updated.
-In the meantime, you can find the summary of our report below, and the full document beneath that.
+You can find the summary of our report below, and the full document beneath that.
 To download the report, use this link.

 Government Data Systems: The Bureau Investigates